leo-arch/clifm/src/README.md

 Prefer ASCII instead of Hex: Ex: `'\0'` instead of `0x00`

 Spacing: Write easily readable code.
 Generally, use blank lines between code blocks (this, however, depends on the code written so far).
-Just make it readable (the code won't be better for being tightly written)
+Just make it readable (the code won't be better for being more tightly written)

 Max line legnth: `80 characters/columns`.
 If an statement exceeds this number, split it into multiple lines as follows: